Codeception/YiiBridge/README.md

 Codeception <=> Yii Bridge
 =========

-Wrapper classes required to run Yii functional tests with Codeception
+Wrapper classes required to run Yii functional tests with Codeception.
+Does not provide a smooth integration (yet).
+For now use for your own pain and risk.

 ### Concept